TiBeN/CrontabManager/README.md

 $crontabRepository->persist();
 ```

-### Find a specific cron job from the crontab repository and update it
+### Find a specific cron job from the crontab repository and update it:

 Suppose we want to modify the hour of an already existing cronjob.
-Finding existing cron jobs is done using regular expressions.
+Finding existings jobs is done using some regular expressions.
 The regex
 is applied to the entire crontab line.

 ``` {.php}